tale-toul/Harbor/terraform/Readme.md

 similar to the bastión host, at least for the moment, later it will have to be a more powerfull machine.
-The security group for ssh connections (sg-ssh-in-local) only allows connections from other instances in the VPC network 172.20.0.0/16, the security group for the outgoing connections is the same that the bastion server uses, but it could be tighten more because the registry will only be able to connect to IPs in the VPC.
+The security group for ssh connections (sg-ssh-in-local) only allows connections from other instances in the VPC network 172.20.0.0/16, the security group for the outgoing connections is the same that the bastion server uses, but it could be tigthen more because the registry will only be able to connect to IPs in the VPC, the security group for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443 only if they come from other hosts in the same VPC.

 ### How to connect to the instances